HOPPET v2 release note: Evolution including QED contributions

 \item optionally, the 2-loop pure QED $P_{\ell q}$ splitting function~\cite{deFlorian:2016gvk}, which brings absolute accuracy $\alpha^2 L\sim \as^3$ to the lepton distribution (which starts at $\alpha^2 L^2 \sim \as^2$).\footnote{The implementation of the 2-loop $P_{\ell q}$ splitting function in the hoppet code (\ttt{Plq\_02} in the code) was carried out by Luca Buonocore.} In an absolute counting of accuracy, this is not needed.
 However, if one wants lepton distributions to have the same relative NLO accuracy as the photon distribution, it should be included. \end{enumerate} The code could be extended systematically to aim at a higher accuracy.
 For instance, if one wished to reach N$^3$LO accuracy in the phenomenological counting, one would need to include 3-loop mixed QCD-QED splitting functions at order $\alpha \as^2$, which contribute at order $\alpha \as^2 L \sim \as^3$ but are currently not available, the full 2-loop pure QED splitting functions~\cite{deFlorian:2016gvk}, and the 2-loop mixed QED-QCD contributions to the running of the QED coupling, which contribute at order $\alpha^2 \as L^2 \sim \as^3$ (see e.g.\ \cite{Cieri:2018sfk}).

-The rest of this section is structured as follows: Section~\ref{sec:qed-implementation} gives a technical discussion of the implementation of the QED evolution.
+The rest of this section is structured as follows: Section~\ref{sec:qed-streamlined} shows how to get QED evolution in the streamlined interface, which is relatively straightforward.
+Section~\ref{sec:qed-implementation} then gives a technical discussion of the implementation of the QED evolution, including details, for example, regarding the choice of QED coupling.
 Some readers may prefer to skip or skim this on a first reading.
-Section~\ref{sec:qed-streamlined} shows how to get QED evolution in the streamlined interface, which is relatively straightforward.